Pregnancy and the flu

 Committee on Obstetric Practice and Immunization and Emerging Infections Expert Work Group, American College of Obstetricians and Gynecologists.
 ACOG Committee opinion no. 732: Influenza vaccination during pregnancy.
 Obstet Gynecol.
 2018;131(4):e109-e114.
 PMID: 29578985

 Centers for Disease Control and Prevention (CDC) website.
-Recommendations for obstetric health care providers related to use of antiviral medications in the treatment and prevention of influenza.
+Recommendations for obstetric health care providers related to use of antiviral medications for the treatment and prevention of influenza.

 Duff WP.
 Maternal and perinatal infection in pregnancy: bacterial.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 58.